Whale Watching In Iceland

 Over the years, whale watching has emerged as one of the most popular tourist activities that Iceland has to offer.
 Serving the dual purpose of boosting the economy and promoting awareness about these mammals.
 But at the same time, it’s essential for both the tour operator and visitors to ensure the safety of whales and dolphins, as well as nature in general.

-Hence, we’d urge our guests to always opt for eco-friendly and ethical tours that follow the required guidelines of the non-governmental Icelandic Whale Watching Association (Ice Whale) aimed at protecting these inhabitants of the water and their natural habitat.
+Hence, I urge the guests to always opt for eco-friendly and ethical tours that follow the required guidelines of the non-governmental Icelandic Whale Watching Association (Ice Whale) aimed at protecting these inhabitants of the water and their natural habitat.

 As you may know, many species of whales and dolphins are sensitive to sound, as they use it as the primary medium for communication and navigation.
 And loud noises around their habitat can disrupt their daily activities and put them in severe distress.